 - Right: "Twelve days passed before he left".

 - Capitalize when used as a formal title before a name: Dean John Jones, Deans John Jones and Susan Smith.

 - Lowercase in other uses: John Jones, dean of the department; the dean

 Lowercase, singular form, in all uses: "He is on the dean’s list".
 "She is a dean’s list student".

 Hyphenate when used as an adjective.

-Her official title is BHCC President Pam Y. Eddinger or Pam Y. Eddinger, President of Bunker Hill Community College.
-[This is a BHCC traditional exception to the rule that titles following names are lower case.]
+- Her official title is BHCC President Pam Y. Eddinger or Pam Y. Eddinger, President of Bunker Hill Community College.

 first-come, first-served (adj.)

 "All students will be seen on a first-come, first-served basis".